-- (1) The district attorney's review of potential criminal charges. - (2) Compliance with discovery requirements in a criminal prosecution. - (3) Use in a criminal proceeding. - (4) Any other law enforcement purpose. - b.
-The Chief of Police or designee may release or disclose a recording without a court order for the following purposes: - (1) Law enforcement training purposes. - (2) Administrative, training, or law enforcement purposes within CMPD. - (3) Law enforcement purposes to another law enforcement agency. - c.
-Officers may internally release a recording or still-frame photo(s) from a recording at the departmental level without a court order for the following internal law enforcement purposes: - (1) Identifying an unknown subject. - (2) Seeking assistance in locating a subject.
+- a.
+The CMPD may release a BWC recording to the DA's Office without a court order for the following purposes: - (1) Review of potential criminal charges. - (2) Compliance with discovery requirements in a criminal prosecution. - (3) Use in a criminal proceeding. - (4) Any other legitimate law enforcement purpose. - b.
+The Chief of Police or designee may authorize the release of a BWC recording without a court order for the following purposes: - (1) Law enforcement training. - (2) Administrative, training, or law enforcement purposes within the CMPD. - (3) Law enforcement purposes involving another law enforcement agency. - c.
+Officers may internally release a recording or still-frame image at the departmental level without a court order for the following internal law enforcement purposes: - (1) Identifying an unknown person. - (2) Seeking assistance in locating a person.

-Prior to the internal release of a recording or still photos, the officer must get approval from their supervisor or chain of command if their supervisor is unavailable.
-The release must include a note emphasizing that the release is for "INTERNAL USE ONLY-NOT FOR MEDIA RELEASE."
+Before releasing such information, officers must obtain approval from their direct supervisor or the chain of command.
+All internal releases must be clearly marked as "INTERNAL USE ONLY- NOT FOR MEDIA RELEASE."

 - d.
-In compliance with N.C.G.S. §132-1.4A, the Police Attorney's Office, upon request of the Chief of Police, shall petition the court for an order to release BWC recordings to the public in all significant officer-involved incidents where a citizen is seriously injured or killed. - (1) The Police Attorney's Office will notify the Public Affairs Division and the city attorney of the Chief of Police's desire to seek release. - (2) Within seven (7) days, the Chief of Police will evaluate the investigation status to determine the earliest possible date the recording could be released.
-However, the petition to release a recording will occur no later than the receipt of the prosecution decision letter from the district attorney. - e.
-Employees whose image or voice is captured in a recording (and can be easily identified) shall be notified by the Police Attorney's Office or the agency policy and compliance administrator of the department's desire to have a recording released. - f.
-Employees whose image or voice is captured in a recording will have an opportunity to appear in the superior court hearing associated with the release request.
-The Police Attorney's Office will notify identified and affected employees of the date and time of any hearing associated with the request.
+The QA Division may release or share copies of BWC recordings to external law enforcement agencies only for legitimate law enforcement purposes. - 2.
+Court-Ordered Public BWC Releases - a.
+In compliance with N.C.G.S. §132-1.4A, the PAO, at the request of the Chief of Police, shall petition the court for a public release of BWC recordings related to employee-involved critical incidents in which a member of the public is seriously injured or killed. - (1) The PAO will notify the Public Affairs Division (PAD) and the city attorney of the intent to seek release. - (2) Within seven (7) days, the Chief of Police will assess the status of the investigation to determine the earliest possible release date.
+The court petition shall be filed no later than receipt of the prosecution decision letter from the DA's Office. - b.
+Employees whose image or voice is captured and clearly identifiable in the BWC recording shall be notified by the PAO regarding the department's intent to release the recording. - (1) These employees are permitted to appear in the Superior Court hearing related to the BWC release. - (2) The PAO will provide employees with the date and time of the hearing. - c.
+Any BWC release request not outlined within this policy will require the person seeking release to petition the Superior Court of Mecklenburg County or the county where the recording was made.